Ila-bura/rock-paper-scissors/README.md

 There are three possible outcomes for each round: the user wins, the computer wins or it is a tie.
 For every win, one point is assigned.
 Ties do not count towards scoring.
 The first player to score 3 points wins the game.

 Once the game is over and the final results are displayed, the user is presented with the option to play again, or quit the application.
-If they decide to play again, the scores will be reset and the game will restart.
+If they decide to play again, the scores are reset and the game restarts.

 The app is a terminal-based game and was designed to be accessed on desktop only.
-However, here is a preview of what it would look like on a variety of devices:
+However, here is a preview of what it looks like on a variety of devices:

 ![Site view across devices](assets/images/readme-amiresponsive.png)